ICLRandD/Blackstone/README.md

 ## What's special about Blackstone?

-* So far as we are aware, Blackstone is the first open source model trained for use on long-form texts containing common law entities and concepts.
+* So far as we are aware, Blackstone is the first open source model specifically trained for use on long-form texts containing common law entities and concepts.
 * Blackstone is built on [spaCy](https://spacy.io/), which makes it easy to pick up and apply to your own data.
 * Blackstone has been trained on data spanning a considerable temporal period (as early as texts drafted in the 1860s).
 This is useful because an interesting quirk of the common law is that older writings (particularly, judgments) go on to remain relevant for many, many years.
 * It is free and open source